Three stages of governance maturity.

 “How does the board know the school is improving in the right areas, at the right pace, for the right pupils?”

 Where compliance asks “are we doing the right things?”, assurance asks “how do we know they are working?”
-This is the largest stage because it is where most boards have the biggest gaps.
-It connects governor monitoring to systematic evidence of impact.
+This is the largest body of governance work: the everyday running of effective oversight.
+It connects governor monitoring to evidence of impact.

 - SIP-driven monitoring visits